Patterns (film)

-Patterns, also known as Patterns of Power, is a 1956 American "boardroom drama" film starring Van Heflin, Everett Sloane, and Ed Begley; and directed by Fielder Cook.
-The screenplay was by Rod Serling, who adapted it from his teleplay of the same name, which was originally broadcast January 12, 1955 on the Kraft Television Theatre with Sloane, Begley and Richard Kiley.
+Patterns (sometimes referred to as Patterns of Power) is a 1956 American "boardroom drama" film directed by Fielder Cook, and starring Van Heflin, Everett Sloane, Ed Begley, Beatrice Straight, and Elizabeth Wilson.
+The screenplay was adapted by Rod Serling from his 1955 teleplay of the same name, which was originally broadcast January 12, 1955, on the Kraft Television Theatre with several of the same actors (including Sloane, Begley, and Wilson), though Richard Kiley was replaced by Heflin for the film.

 Plot

-Ruthless Walter Ramsey runs Ramsey & Co., a Manhattan-based industrial empire he inherited from his father.
-He brings Fred Staples, a youthful industrial engineer whose performance at a company Ramsey has recently acquired has impressed him, in for a top executive job at the headquarters.
-Though Staples is initially clueless, Ramsey is grooming him to replace the aging Bill Briggs as the second in command at the company.
+Ruthless Walter Ramsey runs Ramsey & Company, a Manhattan-based industrial empire that he inherited from his father.
+He brings Fred Staples, a youthful industrial engineer whose performance at an Ohio factory that Ramsey recently acquired has impressed him, in for a top executive job at the headquarters.
+Though Staples is initially unaware, Ramsey is grooming him to replace the aging Bill Briggs as the second-in-command at the company.

-Briggs has been with the firm for decades, having worked for and admired the company's founder, Ramsey's father.
-His concern for the employees clashes repeatedly with Ramsey's ruthless methods.
-Ramsey will not fire Briggs outright but does everything in his power to sabotage and humiliate him into resigning.
-The old man stubbornly refuses to give in.
-Staples is torn by the messy situation, his ambition conflicting with his sympathy for Briggs.
+Briggs has been with the firm for forty years, having worked for and admired the company's founder, Ramsey's father.
+He cares greatly about his work, regularly prioritizing it above spending time with his teenage son, but his concern for people clashes repeatedly with Ramsey's heartless "modern" approach to business.
+Not wanting to fire Briggs outright, Ramsey, instead, does everything in his power to sabotage and humiliate Briggs into resigning.
+The old man stubbornly refuses to give in, but the stress gets to him, and he starts to drink, which does not help his already-deteriorating health.
+Staples is torn by the messy situation, his sympathy for Briggs in conflict with his ambition, which is supported by his wife.

+At a board meeting, while discussing a report Briggs and Staples wrote together, Ramsey praises Staples for making Briggs' old, well-intentioned, but unworkable, ideas practical, and there is a heated exchange.
+Shortly after leaving the room, Briggs collapses, and he soon dies in the hospital.

-The stress gets to Briggs, who collapses after a confrontation with Ramsey and later dies.
-This causes a heated showdown between Ramsey and Staples, in which Staples announces he is quitting.
-Ramsey rebukes him, asserting only men with his talent have what it takes to make a corporation like Ramsey & Company succeed.
-He offers Briggs' job and an enormous increase in salary to Staples, who resists.
-Ramsey increases the fever of his pitch, adding that Staples will never be able to reach his full potential anywhere else.
-Staples counters with double his salary, stock options, and the right to punch Ramsey in the jaw if he feels so inclined — adding that he will do all he can to replace him.
-Ramsey enthusiastically agrees to all of the conditions.
+Fed up, Staples goes to tell Ramsey off and announce he is quitting.
+Ramsey rebukes him, asserting that a corporation like Ramsey & Company needs men with their talent in order to succeed.
+He offers Briggs' job to Staples at double his present salary, double his stock options, and an unlimited expense account, but Staples resists.
+Undeterred, Ramsey increases the fever of his pitch, adding that Staples will never be able to reach his full potential anywhere else.
+When Staples counters that he hates Ramsey and would not be Ramsey's whipping boy, but would constantly argue and fight and try to take the presidency for himself, Ramsey, seemingly energized by someone who can work at his level and challenge him, says he is willing to continue under these conditions.
+Staples leaves and tells his wife that he is staying on, as that way there is at least a chance he can influence things for the better.